FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 - [Composer](https://getcomposer.org/) package manager
 - PHP development environment
 - Web browser

+Please note this example application was tested using:
+- Php 7.2
+- Laravel 7.30.4

 ## Installing and setting up FusionAuth
 Before we write any PHP code, FusionAuth must be downloaded and running on your local machine or server.
 FusionAuth is available [for all major operating systems](https://fusionauth.io/download) or it can be [run in Docker](https://fusionauth.io/docs/v1/tech/installation-guide/docker).